fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/Vantiq_resources_introduction.md

 ```

 ***※ Generally, AI cameras do not have location information with them.
-If they have them, it will be required to have an AI camera engineer along with a construction worker to replace them.***
+If they do, AI camera needs to be reconfigured when it gets reinstalled. ***

 ## <img src="../../imgs/Vantiq_resources_introduction/slide1.png" width=1.8%>Method of obtaining location information of security guard